Characterizing Human Actions in the Digital Platform by Temporal Context: Data Experiment Settings

-\textbf{StudentLife~\cite{wang2014studentlife}} StudentLife dataset provides a wide range of behavior data from automatic sensing using participants' smartphone. \cite{wang2014studentlife} recruits the students for the study and track their behavior on the campus during one academic term.
-The dataset contains the smartphone usage history and eating behavior (e.g., lunch), physical activities (e.g., walking), etc. In addition to the action data, this dataset provides the survey data based on Ecological Momentary Assessment (EMA).
-The EMA data contains the self-report of the physiological state of the students throughout the data period.
-We use the three questionnaires to study the correlation between the ATC of students' activity and the students' psychological state.
+The StudentLife dataset provides a wide range of behavioral data collected automatically via participants’ smartphones. \citet{wang2014studentlife} recruited students and tracked their behavior on campus during one academic term.
+The dataset includes smartphone usage, eating behavior (e.g., lunch), and physical activities (e.g., walking).
+We first align these actions based on timestamps and compute the time intervals between them.
+This dataset also provides Ecological Momentary Assessment (EMA) survey data, reporting students’ physiological states throughout the period.
+We use three questionnaires to study correlations between ATC and students’ psychological states.

-We utilize the above three datasets to demonstrate that ATC can capture human behavior from the inter-temporal point of view.
+We utilize these datasets to demonstrate that ATC captures human behavior from an inter-temporal perspective.